Chinese capital reinstates curbs as coronavirus resurfaces

 Baoding, an industrialised city southwest of Beijing, was closely monitoring people arriving.

-“Every gate to Baoding should be strictly guarded to prevent the contagion from spreading,” state media quoted Baoding officials as saying.
+“Every gate to Baoding should be strictly guarded to prevent the contagion from spreading,” state media quoted officials as saying.

-Reporting by Ryan Woo, Huizhong Wu, Roxanne Liu, Liangping Gao, Emily Chow, David Kirton and Se Young Lee; Editing by Jane Wardell, Robert Birsel
+Reporting by Ryan Woo, Huizhong Wu, Roxanne Liu, Liangping Gao, Se Young Lee and Lusha Zhang in Beijing; Emily Chow in Shanghai; David Kirton in Shenzhen; and Stephanie Ulmer-Nebehay in Geneva; Editing by Jane Wardell, Robert Birsel